Home Inspection Report Information...

 Standards of Practice

-Numerous Home Inspection Associations have established and published Home Inspection Standards of Practice.
+There are many National Home Inspection Associations have established and published Home Inspection Standards of Practice.
 These are the minimum standards of what is required to be observed and reported or what is not required to be performed by the Home Inspector.

-I have elected to use a report system that exceeds these minimum standards in certain areas for your benefit.
+I, personally, have elected to use a report system that exceeds any of these varied minimum standards in certain areas for your benefit.
+However, it shall not exceed to a technical degree due to industry or licensing constraints.

 Ancillary Service Reports